ilmarsad/Flutter_Vnum/README.md

   json_serializable: any
   ```

-Add a file ```build.yaml``` to your project's root folder or update the extisting file with the following code to your build.
+Add a file ```build.yaml``` to your project's root folder or update the existing file with the following code to your build.

 ```yaml
 targets: